ncatlab/nlab-content/pages/0/9/0/1/21090/content.md

         \node [style=morphism] (4) at (0, -0.5) {$p$};
 \end{tikzpicture}

-These will model probabilistic states, such as information sources or probability measures (see below).
+These will model probabilistic states, such as probability measures (see below).
 In the literature, states are also depicted as triangles.

 To conclude this section, the [[braiding]] of the monoidal category is represented as follows: